AdobeDocs/experience-manager-forms-cloud-service.en/help/creating-adaptive-form.md

 ---
 title: How to Create an Adaptive Form?
 description: Learn how to create an Adaptive Form using [!DNL Experience Manager Forms].
 Adaptive Forms are responsive HTML5 forms that streamline information gathering and processing.
-Dig deeper on how to create an Adaptive Form based on a form data model and XML or JSON schema.
+Dig deeper on how to create an Adaptive Form based on a Form Data Model and XML or JSON schema.
 feature: Adaptive Forms
 role: Business Practitioner, Developers
 level: Beginner